whalelephant/CertX/README.md

 - *Verifier*: A role an entity performs by receiving one or more verifiable credentials, optionally inside a verifiable presentation, for processing.
 Example verifiers include employers, security personnel, and websites.
 - *Verifiable data registry*: A role a system might perform by mediating the creation and verification of identifiers, keys, and other relevant data, such as revocation registries, issuer public keys, and so on, which might be required to use verifiable credentials.
 Example verifiable data registries include trusted databases, decentralized databases, government ID databases

-We restrict ourselve to provide, to all the users (Issuer, Holder, Verifier), the same interface as this model, i.e. only communicating with a Verifiable data registry.
+We restrict ourselves to provide, to all the users (Issuer, Holder, Verifier), the same interface as this model, i.e. only communicating with a Verifiable data registry.

 However, they may or may not communicate to the **same** verifiable data registry and this is where IBC connects the different services provided by the registry.
 This is demonstrated here: